|

 When cooked, it has a very good al dente texture, doesn’t fall apart, and isn’t mushy as long as it’s not overcooked.

-One of the things that helps make this gluten free mac ‘n cheese so rich and creamy is the way the starch interacts with the water and milk. this is easy to achieve with traditional wheat pastas, but not all gluten free grains bleed starch the way you need it to here.
+One of the things that help make this gluten-free mac ‘n cheese so rich and creamy is the way the starch interacts with the water and milk. this is easy to achieve with traditional wheat pasta, but not all gluten free grains bleed starch the way you need it to here.

-Tinkyada’s brown rice elbows has been one of the best at doing this.
+Tinkyada’s brown rice elbows have been one of the best at doing this.
 I’ve heard from others that Barilla gluten free elbow pasta is also a good brand of gluten free noodles.

 This is also the reason I do not recommend using a lentil or chickpea pasta.
 It just doesn’t react the same way.